-Biodegradation of oil leads to a relative increase in sulfur, resins, asphaltenes, and metals (Shuqing et al., 2008).
-In biodegradation, microorganisms initially attack small, organic compounds leaving large compounds behind.
-Biodegradation of crude oil, in situ, leads to bitumen containing a lower proportion of paraffins (saturated hydrocarbons without rings) and naphthenes (saturated hydrocarbons with rings), and a higher proportion (>50 percent) of aromatics (hydrocarbons with one or more aromatic nuclei), which leads to the increased viscosity and density characteristics of bitumen (USGS, 1990).
-Netzer et al. (2006) found that aromatics made up 37 percent of the total weight of Athabasca bitumen with resins being second (25.7 percent), followed by saturates and asphaltenes (both 17.3 percent).
-Yang et al. (2011) found, through gas chromatography, that Alberta bitumen is characterized by large, unresolved compounds (n-C10 to n-C40) and a near absence of n-alkanes.
+Biodegradation of oil leads to relative increase in sulfur, resins, asphaltenes, and metals (Shuqing et al., 2008).
+In the process of biodegradation, microorganisms initially attack small organic compounds, leaving large compounds behind.
+In situ biodegradation of crude oil leads to bitumen containing a lower proportion of paraffins (saturated hydrocarbons without rings) and naphthenes (saturated hydrocarbons with rings), and a higher proportion (>50 percent) of aromatics (hydrocarbons with one or more aromatic nuclei), which leads to the increased viscosity and density characteristics of bitumen (USGS, 1990).
+Netzer et al. (2006) found that aromatics made up 37 percent of the total weight of Athabasca bitumen, followed by resins (25.7 percent), and by saturates and asphaltenes (both 17.3 percent).
+Yang et al. (2011) determined through gas chromatography that Alberta bitumen was characterized by large, unresolved compounds (n-C10 to n-C40) and a near absence of n-alkanes.
 Souraki et al. (2012) found that C39 and larger molecules made up 56.96 percent of the weight of Athabasca bitumen.
 See Table 1 in Heavy Oil and Natural Bitumen Resources in Geological Basins of the World (USGS, 2007) for a numeric breakdown of many of the chemical properties of bitumen.